 However, you should be able to rely on a counselor to check in and follow up on your progress.
-You might even call upon them to assist further, such as in the case that your loan servicer has unfairly denied your request to switch repayment plans, or — more likely — in severe cases, loan rehabilitation and collections.
+You might even call upon them to assist further, such as in the case that your loan servicer has unfairly denied your request to switch repayment plans.

 Good counselors don’t end the relationship when their client walks out the door or hangs up the phone.
 Instead, it should continue until you’re completely done with your debt.

 When searching for a nonprofit student loan counselor, we recommend sticking with agencies that are either…

 - …affiliated with the National Foundation for Credit Counseling (NFCC) or the Financial Counseling Association of America, or

 - …accredited through a reputable organization, such as the Council on Accreditation

 NFCC, a leading nonprofit financial counseling organization, offers this tool to help you find an affiliated agency in your local area.
 Both GreenPath and Clearpoint, for example, are NFCC-affiliated nonprofits that offer student loan counseling.

 Once you’ve chosen an agency, you might also look on consumer review sites such as the Better Business Bureau to find out what customers have to say about its services.

 Before choosing a counselor, you can also ask about their qualifications, experience and approach to working with borrowers to make sure they’d be a good fit for you.